Xubuntu: Xubuntu 12.10

 Xubuntu 12.10 was released on 18 October 2012.
 This release introduced the use of Xfce 4.10, as well as new versions of Catfish, Parole, LightDM, Greybird and the Ubiquity slideshow.
 The application menu was slightly reorganized, with settings-related launchers moved to the Settings Manager.
 The release also included updated artwork, new desktop wallpaper, a new look to the documentation and completely rewritten offline documentation.
 On 32-bit systems, hardware supporting PAE is required.

 The release included one notable bug fix: "No more window traces or "black on black" in installer".
 This release of Xubuntu does not support UEFI Secure Boot, unlike Ubuntu 12.10, which allows Ubuntu to run on hardware designed for Windows 8.
 It was expected that this feature would be included in the next release of Xubuntu.

-Xubuntu 12.10 includes Linux kernel 3.5.5, Python 3.2 and OpenJDK7 as the default Java implementation.

-The minimum system requirements for this release of Xubuntu are 512 MB of system memory (RAM), 5 GB of disk space and a graphics card and monitor capable of at least 800×600 pixels resolution.

 Xubuntu 13.04

 Xubuntu 13.04 was released on 25 April 2013.
 It was intended as a maintenance release with few new features.
 It incorporated updated documentation, a new version of Catfish (0.6.1), updates to the Greybird theme, GIMP and Gnumeric were reintroduced, a new version of Parole (0.5.0) and that duplicate partitions are no longer shown on desktop or in the Thunar file manager.

 This was the first version of Xubuntu with a support period of 9 months for the interim (non-LTS) releases, instead of 18 months.

 Starting with this release the Xubuntu ISO images will not fit on a CD as they now average 800 MB.
 The new image target media is at least a 1.0 GB USB device or DVD.
 The decision to change the ISO image size was based upon the amount of developer time spent trying to shrink the files to fit them on a standard size CD.
 This ISO size change also allowed the inclusion of two applications that had been previously dropped due to space constraints, Gnumeric and GIMP.